PurkkaKoodari/ktane-hw/doc/bus_protocol.md

 This message marks the start of the game.
 Upon receiving the message, modules MUST enter _game mode_ and set their user interface to the pre-game state.
 Input events MAY be sent after this message is received.

 The MC MUST send any game configuration data to all modules prior to this message.
+If the modules need to perform time-consuming actions before the game is started, they are communicated via module-specific messages.

 ### ID 0x11: Start timer